sandrolubis/IVKE_Budget/README.md

 The original VKE framework and additional physical-process decomposition are given in **Ong and Yang (2024)**, including Eq.
 (10).

+The attached code uses ERA5 as the input dataset, but it can be easily adapted for other reanalysis products or model output.

 ---

 ## VKE Definition